cdutson/streamerbot-scripts/scripts/post-to-mastodon/README.md

 This action will post a going-live message to a specified Mastodon instance.
 Everything can be set through arguments in the sub-actions, so no code-editing is required.

-The default trigger in this is set to a `Twtich > Channel > Stream Inline` trigger but you could change that almost any other trigger.
+The default trigger in this is set to a `Twtich > Channel > Stream Online` trigger but you could change that almost any other trigger.
 Please keep in mind that each Trigger has its own set of arguments that will be passed down to the sub-actions.

 ## Installation instructions